SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

 In this section, you will configure a pipeline for shipping diagnostic logs from Azure Monitor to an Event Hub.

 1. To set up the Azure Event Hubs source in Sumo Logic, refer to [Azure Event Hubs Source for Logs](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
-2. To create the diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-configure-diagnostics).
+2. To create the **Diagnostic setting** in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-configure-diagnostics).
 Perform the steps below for each Azure application gateway account that you want to monitor.
    * Choose **Stream to an event hub** as the destination.
    * Select `allLogs`.
    * Use the Event Hub namespace and Event Hub name configured in the previous step in the destination details section.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.